-- (e) Network Rail will retain 25% of an efficient underspend (irrespective of whether the underspend is due to a variance in volumes or unit costs); - Network Rail will not be penalised for or benefit from rescheduling (deferring work (f) or bringing work forward) its capex programme within CP4 where outputs are met.
+- (f) Network Rail will not be penalised for or benefit from rescheduling (deferring work or bringing work forward) its capex programme within CP4 where outputs are met.
 By not penalising or rewarding Network Rail we mean that we will not treat the expenditure variance as an efficiency or inefficiency (subject to Network Rail showing that the required outputs in CP4 have been delivered and there is no adverse effect on the serviceability and sustainability of the network in the short, medium or long term).
 This means that we will adjust the RAB for the financial effect of rescheduling activity, so that Network Rail does not retain/bear the financing benefit/cost of the rescheduling, i.e. if there is a deferral of work from year 1 to year 2, in our PR08 determination Network Rail will have received an allowed return on that work for year 1.
 In order to make the effect of rescheduling within CP4 neutral, we will deduct from the RAB the amount of financing that Network Rail received for that work for the period until the work is done in year 2.
-For the avoidance of doubt, these adjustments will not be subject to the 25% pain/gain sharing mechanism; and - (g) we will log down the RAB for non-delivery of outputs23 regardless of whether there is an underspend or overspend.
+For the avoidance of doubt, these adjustments will not be subject to the 25% pain/gain sharing mechanism; and - (g) we will log down the RAB for non-delivery of outputs21 regardless of whether there is an underspend or overspend.
 We will also make an adjustment for capitalised financing on the logged down amount and Network Rail will not retain 25% of an underspend.